banane42/llama-extension/README.md

 # llama-extension

-A Godot 4 GDExtension that exposes llama.cpp inference to GDScript via a `LlamaNode` class.
+A Godot 4 GDExtension that exposes llama.cpp inference to GDScript via a `LlamaServer` singleton.

 ## Requirements